pooja-gera/TheWireUsChallenge/JavaScript DSA/JSDSA_DAY91/readme.md

 ## Binary Search Tree  --
 The most commonly used and one of the most efficient Data Structure for the searching.

-## Challenge -- Implementation of Generic Tree --
+## Challenge -- Implementation of BST Class--
 1. You have to make a Binary Search Tree class which will have following functions ---
 <b>The name of class is BST.</b>
     insert(data)  -- Add the data into the Binary Tree.